-- Mums are some of the most popular flowers for fall, and for good reason – most notably, their vibrant colors offer an incredible aesthetic appeal.
+Mums are some of the most popular flowers for fall, and for good reason – most notably, their vibrant colors offer an beautiful aesthetic appeal.
 If you aren’t planning to keep your mums in a pot this year, make an effort to get them in the ground as soon as you purchase them for the best results!

-- If sunflowers are one of your favorite flower types, consider helianthus flowers in fall – they’re often referred to as the perennial sunflower!
+If sunflowers are one of your favorite flower types, consider helianthus flowers in fall – they’re often referred to as the perennial sunflower!
 Helianthus flowers are daisy-like and gold in color, and they’re even known to attract butterflies, which can add some more life to your garden.

-- Black-eyed Susans.
-Black-eyed Susans can be found blooming from late summer all the way until it frosts, which means you’ll get a lot out of them if you add them to your fall garden.
+Black-Eyed Susans can be found blooming from late summer all the way until it frosts, which means you’ll get a lot out of them if you add them to your fall garden.
 A benefit of these is that they don’t require too much deadheading, making maintenance much easier on you.

-- Fall is a sedum plant’s favorite season, and thus the season where they thrive best!
+Fall is a sedum plant’s favorite season, and thus the season where they thrive best!
 These too require little maintenance and produce flowers that stay in good shape even throughout some of winter.

-- Chinese lantern.
 Another fall blooming flower to consider if you’re looking to be unique is the Chinese lantern.
 The flowers produced in summer are beautiful, but in fall, the lantern-looking blooms they produce are one of a kind.

-See?
-There are plenty of flowers out there that can be planted in fall – all you have to do is look for them.
-And for those of you who prefer to spend most of your time indoors as the weather gets colder, there are plenty of fall flowers you can surround yourself with too!
+For those of you who prefer to spend most of your time indoors as the weather gets colder, there are plenty of fall flowers you can surround yourself with too!